 Baking Powder

-We prefer using baking powder as the rising agent since it provides versatility when making brown butter mochi brownies.
-This is because baking powder is a balanced base with a somewhat neutral taste.
+We prefer using baking powder as the rising agent as it provides versatility when making brown butter mochi brownies.
+Baking powder has a balanced base with a somewhat neutral taste.

 Therefore, you do not need additional acidic ingredients to neutralise it.
-You can mix it with any cocoa powder and get a delicious chocolate dessert.
+Mix it with any cocoa powder and get a delicious chocolate dessert.

 Alternatively, you can use baking soda as the rising agent for your chocolate treat.
-However, remember that it is more bitter than baking powder, so you'll need only a little.
-One teaspoon of baking powder is equal to ¼ teaspoon of baking soda and ½ teaspoon of lemon juice.
+However, it is more bitter than baking powder, so you'll only need a little.
+One teaspoon of baking powder equals ¼ teaspoon of baking soda and ½ teaspoon of lemon juice.

-You can use Dutch-processed or natural cocoa powder to make these chewy mochi brownies.
+For our recipe, we'll be using regular cocoa powder.
+However, you can use higher quality Dutch-processed or natural cocoa powder to make these chewy mochi brownies.
 Natural cocoa powder is naturally acidic and offers a mild, slightly bittersweet flavour.
-On the other hand, Dutch-processed cocoa powder is alkalised natural cocoa powder that provides a richer chocolate flavour.
+On the other hand, Dutch-processed cocoa powder is alkalised and has a richer chocolate flavour.

 Milk